-SEK reported Common Equity Tier 1 (CET1) capital and total capital ratios of 23.3% as of end June 2021, higher than 21.8% as of year-end 2020, because of retained earnings.
-The CET1 and total capital ratio requirements as of end June 2021 were 9.8% and 15.3%, respectively, leading to a solid headroom of 13.5 percentage points for the CET1 ratio and 8.0 percentage points for the total capital ratio.
+SEK reported Common Equity Tier 1 (CET1) capital and total capital ratios of 19.7% as of end June 2022, lower than 21.6% as of yearend 2021.
+The CET1 and total capital ratio requirements as of end June 2022 were 10.6% and 15.7%, respectively, leading to a solid headroom of 9.1 percentage points for the CET1 ratio and 4.0 percentage points for the total capital ratio.
 SEK's capital target is to exceed the CET1 requirement by four percentage points and the total capital requirement by two to four percentage points.
-We expect that SEK's capital ratios will decline a couple of percentage points because of volume growth over the short- to medium-term.